Kieronmcg/leagueConstitution/README.md

 - The team that has won the championship will have Waiver Wire Priority 1 when the season starts
 - Each teams Waiver Wire Priorty position will be the inverse of their season ending position
 - There is a two Day waiting period for waivers to clear
-- Free agency locks a directly after the championship ends.
+- Free agency locks directly after the final championship game ends.

 ### Trades ###